Table of Contents

 5. Quiet and Relaxation Areas: Design cozy corners with soft cushions, blankets, and plush toys where children can relax, read books, or engage in quiet activities.

-References on creating engaging environments can be found in resources provided by Zero to Three and the CDC, which emphasize the importance of play in early childhood development (Zero to Three, n.d.; CDC, 2022).
+References to creating engaging environments can be found in resources provided by Zero to Three and the CDC, which emphasize the importance of play in early childhood development (Zero to Three, n.d.; CDC, 2022).

 Supporting Developmental Needs